open-cogsci/osdoc/content/neurospin2015.md

 ## Step 13: Specify number and length of blocks

-You now have a fully working experiment, but one thing still needs to be done: Setting the length of and number of blocks.
+You now have a fully working experiment, but one thing still needs to be done: Setting the length and number of blocks.
 We will use the following structure:

 - 1 practice block of 9 trials in each conditon.
 - 5 experimental blocks of 36 trials in each condition.

 First, open *block_loop*.
-The 'Repeat' value if currently set to 1, which means that each trial is executed once, giving a block length of 18 trials.
-We want to make the Repeat-value variable, so that we can have a different value for the practice and experimental blocks.
+The 'Repeat' value is currently set to 1, which means that each trial is executed once, giving a block length of 18 trials.
+We want to specify the 'Repeat' value with a variable, so that we can have a different value for the practice and experimental blocks.
 To do this, we need to make a small modification to the script of *block_loop*.
 Click on the 'View' button in top-right of the tab (the middle of the three buttons), and select 'View script'.
+This will hide the graphical controls, and show the underlying OpenSesame script.
 Now change this line ...

 ~~~
 set repeat "1"